AICRP on Genetic Improvement of Marwari Goats in Farmers’ Flocks, CVAS, Bikaner

 Principal/Investigator: Dr. Vishnu Sharma, Professor (Ani.
 Nutrition), PGIVER, Jaipur

-Establishment of Microbiological and Biotechnological Information System Network (Bioinformatics and Chemo informatics) Centre for Exploring Interconnections of Molecular Biological Application in the Field of Animal Husbandry, CVAS, Bikaner.
+Establishment of Microbiological and Biotechnological Information System Network (Bioinformatics and Chemo informatics) Centre for Exploring Interconnections of Molecular Biological Application in the Field of Veterinary and Animal Sciencees, CVAS, Bikaner.

 Principal/Investigator: Dr. S. K. Kashyap, Professor (Microbiology), CVAS, Bikaner

 Establishment of “Veterinary University Training and Research Centre” in Selected Districts of Rajasthan.

 Principal/Investigator: Dr. Trbibhuwan Sharma, Professor (Ani.
 Nutrition), CVAS, Bikaner

 Progress of the Project